danorton/WeirdoCustomDigits/README.md

 WeirdoCustomDigits
 ==================

-This module provides the WeirdoCustomDigits PHP classes.

 © 2014 Daniel Norton d/b/a WeirdoSoft - www.weirdosoft.com

+This module provides the WeirdoCustomDigits PHP classes, which convert custom numbers with arbitrary radixes and digit characters.

-API documentation is in the dox folder.
+More details and API documentation are in the dox folder.

 **LICENSE:** CC BY-SA 3.0 -
 This work is licensed under the Creative Commons